sagemath/trac_to_gh/Issue 1173.md

 # Issue 1173: implement numerical evaluation of erf at complex arguments

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1173

 Original creator: was